 Long-term Care Quality

-The last category we rated is long-term care.
-We gave this facility a grade of B- in this category.
-For patients looking for a permanent place to live as opposed to rehabilitation, long-term care is an important category.
-Once we concluded our assessment of the volume of nursing care, we next considered the nursing home's vaccination data.
-We were pleased to discover that this facility vaccinated 96.95341 percent of its patients against pneumonia.
-Lastly, this nursing home was also able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+This nursing home's next most favorable category was long-term care.
+We gave it a B- in this area.
+This is basically a middle of the road score in this category.
+For prospective residents in need of a permanent place to live as opposed to rehabilitation, long-term care is a very important category.
+Once we assessed the volume of care provided by aids and other staff, we turned to the nursing home's vaccination data.
+Frankly, we were a bit worried that this facility vaccinated 90.04816 percent of its patients for pneumonia, which is several points less than average.
+Fortunately, this nursing home was able to limit hospitalizations.
+In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low number.

 Rating Over Time